 - Gagging (restricting someone’s breathing with something in or over the mouth).

 There are other things too but this is the kind of thing that we are talking about generally.

-Just as with any other kind of sex (or kink, which isn’t always sex, keep up) consent is the absolute key.
-If there’s little or no consent, these things are acts of violence and criminal offences.
+Just as with any other kind of sex consent and care is the absolute key.
+If there’s little or no care or consent, these things are acts of violence and criminal offences.
 Doing these things without consent is also unethical, wrong, or immoral, however you want to call it.